Simultaneous approximation in nilsystems and the multiplicative thickness of return-time sets: Multiplicative thickness of return-time sets

 Since the class of inverse limits of minimal nilsystems encompasses the class of minimal nilsystems, \cref{mainthm_nilbohr_sets_are_mult_thick} from the introduction follows immediately from the next result.

 \begin{corollary} Let $(X,T)$ be an inverse limit of minimal nilsystems (of any step).
 For all $x \in X$, non-empty, open $U \subseteq X$, and $D \subseteq \Z$ of full additive density, there exists $N \in \N$ and $I \in \{1, \ldots, N\}$ such that the set $R(x,U) \cap D$ is multiplicatively thick in $I\zn$.
 If $(X,T)$ is totally minimal, then $I$ can be taken to be equal to $1$.
-In particular, all nil-Bohr sets up to zero additive density are multiplicatively thick in a coset of a congruence subsemigroup, and all totally minimal nil-Bohr sets are multiplicatively thick in a congruence subsemigroup. \end{corollary}
+In particular, all nil-Bohr sets up to zero additive density are multiplicatively thick in a coset of a congruence subsemigroup in $\N$ and in $\Z$, and all totally minimal nil-Bohr sets are multiplicatively thick in a congruence subsemigroup in $\N$ and in $\Z$. \end{corollary}